DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 ## More of the Parsing

 Earlier, I spoke about the Bible of the compiler writing:), the Dragon book.
-The Dragon book, or any book contains parsing algorithms, classes of languages that can be parsed with these algorithms and efficiency issues.
+The Dragon book, or any compiler design book contains parsing algorithms, classes of languages that can be parsed with these algorithms and efficiency issues.
 In this section we'll see **LR**, **SLR** , **LALR** and **Earley** parsers.
-First we again have a look at bottom-up and top-down parsing.
-**Top-down parsers** begin with grammar rules and try to reach the input string.
+First we again have a look at bottom-up and top-down parsing. **Top-down parsers** begin with grammar rules and try to reach the input string.
 Left recursive grammars cannot be parsed by recursive descent style top-down parsers.
 In general, recursive descent top-down parsers backtrack a lot with ambigious grammars.
 **Bottom-up** parsers begin with the input string and try to reach the starting symbol, building the parse tree from the input.
 Though procedure looks very similar, indeed bottom-up parsing is much more powerful than top-down parsing.
 Many modern compilers use bottom-up parsing only.
 Bottom-up parsing is usually done by shift-reduce parsers and shift reduce parsers avoid backtracking at all.
 Recursive descent parsers has the problem of reparsing the subtrees, bottom-up parsing avoids this problem via holding the current state by holding a stack and production rules together.
 The convention is: